By Sam | First published June 11, 2021 | Last modified September 6, 2021

 It is of note that, although the sublingual and buccal administration are distinct routes of administration, they are very similar to each other in how they are performed and in their pharmacology (Perloff, 1950; Chandrasekhara et al., 2002).
 As such, although I have ostensibly chosen to make use of the term “sublingual” in this literature review, much of the content here is applicable to buccal administration of estradiol as well.

 After the administration of a dose of oral estradiol, the medication is heavily metabolised and inactivated into estrogen conjugates by the liver (Kuhl, 2005).
-In turn, these metabolites are gradually converted back into estradiol, which serves to prolong its half life (to approximately 13 to 20 hours) (Stanczyk, Archer & Bhavnani, 2013).
+In turn, these metabolites are gradually converted back into estradiol, which serves to prolong its half life (to approximately 13–20 hours) (Stanczyk, Archer, & Bhavnani, 2013).
 In contrast to oral estradiol, sublingual estradiol does not pass extensively through the liver and is not significantly deactivated by hepatic metabolism into estrogen metabolites.
 Instead, sublingually administered estradiol is rapidly absorbed into the bloodstream and directly enters circulation.
-Consequently, sublingual estradiol has greater bioavailability than oral estradiol, meaning that lower doses are needed to achieve similar AUC estradiol levels (Kuhl, 2005) (figures).
+Consequently, sublingual estradiol has greater bioavailability than oral estradiol, meaning that lower doses are needed to achieve similar AUC estradiol levels (Kuhl, 2005) (Figures 1 and 2).
 This is an advantage of sublingual estradiol over oral estradiol, as it allows for lower doses to be used and for reduced medication costs.

 |Low Dose||Moderate Dose||High Dose||Very-High Dose|